 Caroline Petryszak has been with the school since 2018 and was appointed substantive Head in March 2020.
 She has over 20 years’ experience of working in schools that are solely or predominantly for girls, educated her own daughters under the same system, and maintains a strong belief that single-sex education affords girls the opportunity to grow intellectually and personally and to acquire the skills and resilience that they will need for the modern world.
 Prior to joining the High School, she worked at the Stephen Perse Foundation (previously The Perse School for Girls) in Cambridge, where she gained experience of pastoral and academic leadership.
 As a mathematician, she wrote the original Bitesize pages for the BBC and consulted on their digital curriculum.
 She also has experience of school governership and is a serving ISI (Independent Schools Inspectorate) inspector.
 I liked her – she seems calm, warm and level-headed and although Covid’s rude interruption so early in her headship means that it is hard to make any great pronouncements on ambitions fulfilled, her passion for curriculum design means that she is already implementing change here, with a whole school review and further enhancement of the already strong extracurricular and co-curricular programmes.
 She is hopeful that, once the world returns to some semblance of normality, some of these courses may be used as a part of the school’s outreach programme, eye firmly on the horizon to growing the programme of partnerships and connections with the local community.

 Perhaps no surprise given it’s academically selective, but the figures are impressive.
-At GSCE 75% of grades were A*/A and 55% of all grades are A*.
+In 2020, at GCSE 75% of grades were A*/A and 55% of all grades are A*.
 A Level results are excellent too, with 54% of students averaging A*/A and 98% of grades were A*-C. Each year girls are accepted into Oxbridge and leading universities, including Russell Group universities, in line with students’ huge variety of individual aspirations and tailored pathways.
 The array of subjects studied is dizzying.
 The vast majority of students are, each year, successful in securing their university places, which range from Maths, Medicine and Dentistry, to Aerospace Engineering and Mechanical Engineering; from International Relations and Political Science to Philosophy and Psychology; from Fashion Marketing, Textile Design and Illustration to Music at a London Conservatoire, Architecture at Liverpool University and Global Sustainability Development at Warwick.

 It’s a basic expectation that all schools are acutely aware of the importance of happy, well-balanced children, and there’s no doubt that The High School has put in place some formidable structures to stop children falling through the cracks.
 All staff have teenage mental health training and there is a dedicated Wellbeing Team with Nurse, Nurse Assistant, Wellbeing Officer and access to a counsellor.
 The school has two Deputy Head Teachers – one for pastoral care and one for academics.
 There is also a designated Pastoral Head in the Junior School, Heads of Year in Senior School and a Pastoral Head of Sixth Form.
 Though The High School is undoubtedly a high-achieving school academically, the emphasis is very much on ensuring the girls feel nurtured, supported and at home, with an open communication structure between parents and staff.